Academic Catalog

 3 Credit Hours

-Introduction to the writing of fiction.
-(3 lecture)
+An open enrollment introduction to the writing of fiction.

 ENGL 221 ~WORLD LITERATURE 1